pingswept/dev-log/2015-08-mailinabox-on-raspbian.markdown

 404 error for http://raspberrypi.collabora.com/dists/jessie/rpi/binary-armhf/Packages, but that's probably just because Collabora hasn't released packages for Jessie yet.

 During upgrade, answer Y to all questions.

+OK, this might work, but I just realized that there is now an Ubuntu 14.04 release for the RPi2, which will surely work much better, so forget this approach.